Ahmed-Tarek-Mahmoud/IEEE-Embedded-WS/README.md

 # IEEE-Embedded-WS: Microcontroller Architecture and Interfacing with ARM Cortex
 ### This Workshop was supported by IEEE and Eng.
-[Mahmoud Abdelraouf](https://github.com/Mahmoud-Abdelraouf) is the instroctor.
+[Mahmoud Abdelraouf](https://github.com/Mahmoud-Abdelraouf) is the instructor.

 <br />